 The Building Blocks of Life: An Overview of Biomolecules

-Carbohydrates are made up of carbon, hydrogen, and oxygen.
+- Carbohydrates are the primary source of energy for cells and play a crucial role in cell structure.
+They are made up of carbon, hydrogen, and oxygen.
 They come in two types: simple sugars and complex polysaccharides.
-Simple sugars, like glucose and fructose, give quick energy to cells.
+Moreover, simple sugars, like glucose and fructose, give quick energy to cells.
 Complex polysaccharides, like starch and cellulose, store energy for a long time and help build plants.

-Lipids are hydrophobic molecules that include fats, oils, phospholipids, and steroids.
-Fats and oils contain glycerol and fatty acids.
-They provide a lot of energy.
-Phospholipids form the lipid bilayer of cell membranes, providing a barrier between the cell’s internal environment and the external environment.
-Steroids, such as cholesterol, play important roles in cell signaling and hormone production.
+- Lipids are essential for storing energy, insulating organs, and forming cell membranes.
+They are hydrophobic molecules that include fats, oils, phospholipids, and steroids.
+Moreover, fats and oils contain glycerol and fatty acids.
+Besides, phospholipids create the lipid bilayer of cell membranes, providing a barrier between the cell’s internal environment and the external environment.

-Proteins are made up of amino acids.
-These amino acids connect through peptide bonds.
+- Proteins play a role in almost every cell function.
+They help with enzymatic reactions, cell signaling, and providing structural support.
+They are made up of amino acids which connect through peptide bonds.
 There are 20 different amino acids.
-These can mix in many ways to create various proteins..
-Proteins have diverse functions, including catalyzing biochemical reactions as enzymes, transporting molecules across cell membranes, and providing structural support to cells and tissues.
+Further, they have diverse functions, including catalyzing biochemical reactions as enzymes, transporting molecules across cell membranes, and providing structural support to cells and tissues.

-Nucleic acids are made from nucleotides.
-Each nucleotide has three parts: a sugar molecule, a phosphate group, and a nitrogenous base.
+- Nucleic acids, such as DNA and RNA, carry genetic information and are responsible for protein synthesis.
+These are made from nucleotides.
+Moreover, each nucleotide has three parts: a sugar molecule, a phosphate group, and a nitrogenous base.
 DNA (deoxyribonucleic acid) is the genetic material that carries the instructions for building and maintaining an organism.
 RNA, or ribonucleic acid, plays a role in making proteins.
-It also helps control genes.

-The Central Dogma of Molecular Biology: DNA, RNA, and Protein Synthesis
+The Central Dogma of Molecular Biology

 RNA is like DNA but has three key differences.
 First, it is single-stranded.
 Second, it has the sugar ribose, not deoxyribose.
 Third, it has uracil (U) instead of thymine in its bases.
 There are also three types of RNA that help make proteins.
 These are: messenger RNA (mRNA), transfer RNA (tRNA), and ribosomal RNA (rRNA).

 Translation occurs in the cytoplasm and involves the conversion of mRNA into a protein.
-The mRNA molecule binds to a ribosome, which reads the genetic code and assembles amino acids in the correct order to form a polypeptide chain. tRNA molecules bring the appropriate amino acids to the ribosome, based on the codons (three-letter sequences) on the mRNA.
-The ribosome catalyzes the formation of peptide bonds between adjacent amino acids, resulting in the synthesis of a protein.
+Consequently, the mRNA molecule binds to a ribosome, which reads the genetic code and assembles amino acids in the correct order to form a polypeptide chain.
+Further, tRNA molecules bring the appropriate amino acids to the ribosome, based on the codons (three-letter sequences) on the mRNA.
+Eventually, the ribosome catalyzes the formation of peptide bonds between adjacent amino acids.
+It also describes the storage, inheritance, and expression of genetic information in living organisms.

 Enzymes: The Catalysts of Life

-Metabolism: Energy Production and Utilization in Living Organisms
+Metabolism: Energy Utilization in Living Organisms

 During anabolism, cells use ATP to build complex molecules such as proteins, nucleic acids, and polysaccharides.
 These molecules are essential for cell growth, repair, and reproduction.

 DNA sequencing is a technique used to determine the order of nucleotides in a DNA molecule.
 It has revolutionized the field of genetics by allowing scientists to study the genetic code in detail.
-DNA sequencing has numerous applications, including identifying disease-causing mutations, studying genetic variation within populations, and tracing evolutionary relationships.
+Further, DNA sequencing has numerous applications, including identifying disease-causing mutations, studying genetic variation within populations, and tracing evolutionary relationships.

-Biotechnology: Applications of Biochemistry in Medicine and Industry
+Biotechnology: Applications of Biochemistry

 Biotechnology is the application of biological knowledge and techniques to develop new products and processes.
 It encompasses a wide range of applications in medicine, agriculture, industry, and environmental science.